 As we round the last ridge and the sky swallows our small boats in a great maw of blue and grey, gulls cry-out announcing our presence on the coastal plain of the Arctic Refuge, a landscape like no other.

 Without the mountains to hem it in, the Kongakut sprawls across the tundra, ranging widely in divergent channels.
 The braids of river collide in whirlpools and carve deep into great overhanging permafrost bluffs which smell of ancient peat and periodically dollop Pleistocene muck into the river.

 The flat horizon and endless daylight are disorienting in a wonderful and serene way.
 Without scale we confuse ground squirrels for grizzly and find ourselves returning from an evening stroll at 3 am.

 Time permitting, we’ll take a layover on the Coastal Plain to walk the tundra expanses colored in cream by Dryas flowers.
 We often see Tundra Swans on nests in the shimmering distance and caribou gathered on aufeis.

 After 2 weeks of paddling, hiking, laughing, and exploring the Refuge, the Kongakut spills us into the Arctic Ocean.
 Beyond the lagoon we find a barrier island littered with driftwood from forests hundreds of miles to the south!

 Eider nests and polar bear tracks litter the beach and there is usually some remnant sea-ice bobbing in the ocean.

-After so many experiences and adventures we await the arrival of our bush pilot, who will land on the beach.
-We will fly south across the breadth of the Arctic National Wildlife Refuge, retracing our route up the Kongakut.
-Weather permitting, we arrive back in Fairbanks by dinner time.
+After so many experiences and adventures we await the arrival of our bush pilot, who will weather permitting land on the beach.
+Once loaded, we will fly south across the breadth of the Arctic National Wildlife Refuge, retracing our route up the Kongakut.
+If all goes according to plan, we arrive back in Fairbanks by dinner time.